scottgigawatt/plundarr/config/privateerr/README.md

-# Privateer Configuration ☠️🏴
+# 🏴‍☠️ Privateerr Configuration ☠️

-Ahoy, matey!
-This be the config directory for Privateerr, yer trusty Docker Compose setup for Private Internet Access VPN connections with WireGuard.
+Greetings, swashbucklers!
+This be the config directory for **Privateerr**, yer trusty Docker Compose setup for Private Internet Access VPN connections with WireGuard.

 ## Purpose 🦜⚓️

-Ahoy there!
-Privateerr be a Docker Compose configuration for buildin' Private Internet Access manual connection scripts into a Docker image with the required WireGuard tools.
-It also be generatin' a configuration file for native WireGuard connections.
-Hoist the sails and set yer course for secure VPN connections, me hearties!
+Privateerr be a Docker Compose configuration fer buildin' Private Internet Access manual connection scripts into a Docker image with the required WireGuard tools.
+It also generates a configuration file for native WireGuard connections.
+Hoist the sails and set yer course for secure VPN connections, crew!

 This repo includes the [PIA manual-connections](https://github.com/pia-foss/manual-connections) repository as a submodule at [`config/privateerr/docker/pia`](./docker/pia/), so it be included in the image build.